paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-133-pollution-prevention.md

 ### Statutory Notes

 #### References in Text
 SARA, referred to in the heading of subsec. (c), means the Superfund Amendments and Reauthorization Act of 1986, Pub.
 L. 99–499, Oct.
 17, 1986, 100 Stat.
-1613, as amended.
+1613.
 For complete classification of this Act to the Code, see Short Title of 1986 Amendment note set out under [section 9601 of this title](./chapter-103-comprehensive-environmental-response-compensation-and-liability.md#section-9601) and Tables.

 <a id="section-13107"></a>